 Tickets sell for $20/each, and families earn $10 credit for each ticket they sell.
 Credits are applied against each family’s annual fundraising commitment.

-Marianna’s Sub and Pizza Sale will kick-off in September, 2018.
+Marianna’s Sub and Pizza Sale happens in September 2018 and in May 2019.

 Families will receive $3 for each Sub and $2 for each Pizza sold.
 This amount will be credited to their $800 annual fundraising commitment.